 A few weeks ago, my youngest child broke out in an all-over-the-body sort of rash.
 We observed him and what he was eating for a few days, but saw no connection.
 We began to wonder if it could be related to the laundry products we were using and, sure enough, when we switched to more natural products the rash disappeared completely.

-We switched from our regular laundry detergent to one that is all natural (a.k.a outrageously expensive), we switched from fabric softener to good ol' fashioned vinegar, and we threw out our dryer sheets in favor of these adorable little dryer balls.
+We switched from our regular laundry detergent to one that is all-natural (a.k.a outrageously expensive), we switched from fabric softener to good old-fashioned vinegar, and we threw out our dryer sheets in favor of these adorable little dryer balls.

 Dryer balls reduce static in your laundry and decrease drying times.
-They make some noise as the bounce around in the dryer, but we quickly got used to it.
+They make some noise as they bounce around in the dryer, but we quickly got used to it.

 You will need:

 - some 100% wool

 - a crochet hook

 - an old pair of stockings/ pantyhose